apioo/psx/doc/getting_started/tools.rst

 PSX provides an controller which can generate automatically a documentation for your defined APIs.
-The controller provides only an API which can be used by any client.
-You can use i.e. evid (https://github.com/k42b3/evid) which is a html/javascript client which uses the API to provide a clean API documentation.
-Also it is very easy to customize the documentation for your own needs by i.e. providing custom pages or change the style according to your needs.
+The controller provides only an API which can be used by any client to display a documentation for end-users.
+You can use i.e. evid (https://github.com/k42b3/evid) which is a html/javascript app which uses the API to provide a clean API documentation.
+With evid it is also very easy to customize the documentation for your own needs by i.e. providing custom pages or change the style according to your needs.

 .. code::